-Correct HVAC disposal means proper recycling of these parts.
-Typically, the qualified professional HVAC contractor who installs your new system will be familiar with the process of HVAC disposal and handle it for you.
-For your own information and to make sure it’s done right, however, here’s an overview of recycling used HVAC components.
+Correct HVAC disposal means proper recycling of all the parts.
+Typically, a professional HVAC contractor who installed your new system will be familiar with the process of HVAC disposal and handle it for you.
+For your own information and to make sure it’s done right, here’s an overview of recycling used HVAC components.

 HVAC components that are recyclable need to be sorted and transported to the proper recycling center for the material.
 Parts that are recyclable include:

-The refrigerant chemical that circulates inside your air conditioner is a restricted substance and could pose a threat to the environment if improperly disposed.
-Refrigerant handling and disposal are regulated by Environmental Protection Agency (EPA) regulations.
+The refrigerant chemical that circulates inside your air conditioner is a restricted substance and could pose a threat to the environment if improperly disposed of.
+Refrigerant handling and disposal are regulated by the Environmental Protection Agency (EPA) regulations.
 Refrigerant can only be installed and removed from a unit by licensed HVAC technicians.
-In addition, when an old air conditioner is being replaced, refrigerant must be removed by professionals before the component can be legally discarded or recycled.
+In addition, when an old air conditioner is being replaced, the refrigerant must be removed by professionals before the component can be legally discarded or recycled.

 Refrigerant removal requires a specific procedure in which the refrigerant is vacuumed out of the component and contained in a sealed tank.
 The used refrigerant must then be delivered to an authorized reclamation center.

 Who Can I Call in Orlando About HVAC Disposal?

 You probably aren’t recycling HVAC units on a daily basis, so it’s normal to feel a bit lost when it comes time to get a new unit.
 For guidance on the proper process of HVAC disposal, ask the professionals at Rinaldi’s Energy Solutions.

 Do you need an AC repair?

 Contact our expert team for a quick solution.